E-commerce Website Redesign

 A large-scale eCommerce store has several components that contribute to its success.
 Three of the most important include:

-• In addition to proper keyword usage, your E-Commerce site should be mobile-friendly and responsive, enabling it to display content and function properly on a variety of desktop, smartphone and tablet devices.
+- In addition to proper keyword usage, your E-Commerce site should be mobile-friendly and responsive, enabling it to display content and function appropriately on various desktop, smartphone, and tablet devices.

-• It should also use a logical page structure, with headings and subheadings to make browsing easier and content more digestible.
+- It should also use a logical page structure, with headings and subheadings, to facilitate browsing and make the content more digestible.

 Optimize E-Commerce Content Pages

-Content is still “king,” so optimize every page of your site.
-Add fresh, relevant, informative content on a regular basis, such as new blog posts, company or industry news/updates, and products, which will signal to the search engines that your site is active, growing and relevant.
+Content is still “king,” so optimize every site page.
+Add fresh, relevant, informative content regularly, such as new blog posts, company or industry news/updates, and products, which will signal to the search engines that your site is active, growing, and relevant.

-Hyperlinking pages to other related articles and product pages is also important for eCommerce SEO.
+Hyperlinking pages to other related articles and product pages is also vital for eCommerce SEO.

-And don’t forget to include your target keyword in your URL strings, which is a core part of a solid on-page SEO marketing strategy.
+Remember to include your target keyword in your URL strings, a core part of a solid on-page SEO marketing strategy.

 Optimize E-Commerce Product Pages